 Excellent teachers.
-They usually teach in their areas of expertise and are passionate about what they do.
-With more autonomy within the classroom, teachers are able to develop a full understanding of how each student learns and what interests and motivates each individually.
+Our instructors usually teach in their areas of expertise and strive to develop a full understanding of each student’s learning style, interests, and motivation.

-Greater likelihood of a student completing a bachelor’s degree or graduate degree.
+- Independent school students have a greater likelihood of completing a bachelor’s degree or graduate degree.

 Inclusiveness.
-Schools maintain diverse and vibrant student communities and welcome and respect each family.
-In 2010-11 students of color were 25.9 percent of total independent school enrollment.
+Independent schools maintain diverse and vibrant student communities that welcome and respect every family.

 A community of parents who actively participate in their children’s education.
-Independent schools promote regular communication among students, parents, and teachers to ensure everyone is working toward the same goals for the student.
+Independent schools promote regular communication among students, parents, and teachers to ensure everyone is working toward the same goals.

 - As a parent, you can actively engage in your student’s education, because the staff and teachers want and value your participation.